-Learn how to collect shopper details using your own payment form.
+Learn how to collect a shopper's payment details using your own payment form.

-To collect required details from the shopper, build a payment form that's either:
+To collect payment details from the shopper, your payment form can be either:

 Step 1: Determine required shopper details

-To determine what you need to collect from the shopper:
+To determine what payment details you need to collect from the shopper:

 countryCode: The shopper's country.